jreiche/aeo_radar/E_2_Sentinel_1_multitemporal_RGB_generation.md

 ![fig](/figures/figure_09.png)
 <sub>Figure 2.
 Multiband image of the first quantile median composites of 2018, 2019 and 2020. </sub>

+### 4. Visualization of multitemporal RGB

-All that is left to do is to clip the result to the desired aoi and visualize the RGB based on various parameters.
+Clip the multiband image to the desired aoi and visualize the RGB.

 ```java
 // Clip the newly created image to the area of interest